-A couple of years ago, a photographer friend showed me some pictures he’d taken of a place he called Fly Geyser.
+A few years ago, a photographer friend showed me some pictures he’d taken of a place he called Fly Geyser.
 He said it was an amazing site that was located about two hours north of Reno on the edge of the Black Rock Desert.

 The photos showed three, large green and orange colored mounds of some kind of rock with water shooting out of the top.
 He said the geyser was located on the Fly Ranch, which is private property (don’t trespass), but could easily be seen from the nearby road.